Proven Back-to-School Marketing Strategies for 2020

 This year’s back-to-school season is marred with uncertainty.
 Parents, students, and businesses have to adjust to the difficult and constantly-changing conditions caused by COVID-19.

-1. Focus on Products That Support Virtual Learning
+1. Back-to-School Marketing Should Focus on Virtual Learning

 Whether it’s full-on distance learning or a blended system, parents are getting ready for schooling at home.
 Deloitte’s back-to-school survey for 2020 revealed that 40% of parents expect to buy fewer traditional school supplies, while technology spending is up 28%.